 The emplacement of the Mpuluzi batholith, marking such a turning point in the history of the Kaapvaal Craton, is thus an event of significant interest in terms of crustal evolution processes.
-Although the older crustal remnants beneath the granite sheets - the Barberton Greenstone Belt to the northeast and the Ancient Gneiss Complex to the southeast - have been extensively studied, the Mpuluzi itself is still poorly understood, the landscape, forming a high plateau that rises above the African grasslands (Fig. 1).
-The Mpuluzi is one of several large bodies of similar age in the region, along with the Nelspruit, Piggs Peak and Heerenveen and there are few constraints on either the melt generation or emplacement chronology.
+Although the older crustal remnants beneath the granite sheets - the Barberton Greenstone Belt to the northeast and the Ancient Gneiss Complex to the southeast - have been extensively studied, the Mpuluzi itself is still poorly understood, and there are few constraints on either the melt generation or emplacement chronology.
 This project has been designed to tackle some major questions: What was the heat source for the magmas, and what was the source material?
-How batholiths, which total approximately 10,000 km2 (Fig. 2).
-These large granitoid intrusions were all emplaced at ~3.1 Ga, and are all unusual in form - they occur as 1-2 km thick sheets, rather than the deep-rooted batholiths common in Archean cratons.
-For half a billion years prior to their emplacement, the eastern Kaapvaal Craton was an active region, with large-scale melt emplacement events recorded at 3.51, 3.44 and 3.2 Ga.
-After many pulses of magma were involved, and over what timescale?
+How many pulses of magma were involved, and over what timescale?
 Why did emplacement occur in this unusual sheet-like form?